Home » Testing and Assessment » Practical Guidelines For Developing Good EFL Test Items

 • All alternatives should be homogeneous in content, form, and grammatical structure.

-• The length, explicitness, and technical information in each alternative should be parallel so as not to give away the correct answer.
+• The length, explicitness, and technical information in each choice should be similar.
+This prevents giving away the correct answer.

 Consider whether the stem: